 When you have a personal injury attorney managing your compensation claim, you will benefit from their experience and legal knowledge.
 They will have a strategy to help secure the maximum compensation for your case.

-Your attorney will make sure that all avenues of compensation are considered, including medical costs, lost wages, future earning potential, and pain and suffering.
+Your attorney will ensure that all avenues of compensation are considered, including medical costs, lost wages, future earning potential, and pain and suffering.
 You will also benefit from the knowledge that your case is being managed professionally so you can focus all your attention on recovering from your injuries.

 How Long Will My NJ Injury Case Take?

 It is difficult to place an exact time limit on how long a case will take to complete.
-There are many factors that must be considered when it comes to the timing of a case.
+Many factors must be considered when it comes to the timing of a case.

 However, when an attorney manages your claim, insurance companies are less prone to dragging out the case.
 Your lawyer should be able to give you an approximate time frame for your case based on the facts of your case.